 - Date of Learner Confirmation by Authorized Learning Center (ALC): 1st - 30th day of each calendar month

 The academic approach of the courses focuses on the “work-centric” education i.e. begin with work (and not from a book!), derive knowledge from work and apply that knowledge to make the work more wholesome, useful and delightful.
-The ultimate objective is to empower the learner to engage in socially useful and productive work.
+The ultimate objective is to empower the Learner to engage in socially useful and productive work.
 It aims at leading the learner to his/her rewarding career as an employee or entrepreneur as well as development of the community to which s/he belongs.
 Learning methodology:

 - Pronouns, Auxiliary and Action verbs

 - Modal Verbs

 - Active and Passive Voice

 - Verbs - Auxiliary & Action with Prepositions & Nouns, Demonstrative Determiners like This, That, and Possessive Adjectives

 - How much/how many & very Prepositions & Pronouns